Tyrus Wong: Exhibitions

-Personal life and death
+Personal life

 Wong met Ruth Ng Kim (伍梅珍), a second-generation Chinese American from a farming family in Bakersfield, California, at Dragon's Den Restaurant in the Chinatown section of Los Angeles, where she was a waitress.
 They married on June 27, 1937, in Bakersfield.

 Wong's wife was the secretary to Y.C.
 Hong, the first Chinese American immigration lawyer, and then became a homemaker after the birth of their children.
 They had three married daughters: Kay (born 1938), Tai-Ling (born 1943), and Kim (born 1949) and two grandsons, Kevin Fong and Jason Fong.
 Wong's wife, Ruth Kim Wong, died on January 12, 1995, at the age of 85.

+Death

-Wong died on December 30, 2016, at the age of 106.
-Wong is interred at Forest Lawn Memorial Park (Hollywood Hills) in Los Angeles, California.
+Wong died in the Sunland-Tujunga neighborhood of Los Angeles on December 30, 2016, at the age of 106.
+Wong is interred at Forest Lawn Memorial Park (Hollywood Hills) in Los Angeles.

 Legacy

-Throughout his artistic career, Wong has garnered a multitude of awards.
+Throughout his artistic career, Wong garnered a multitude of awards.
 Notable awards include the awards from the following organizations: